shinesolutions/cloudmanager-api-clients/clients/python/README.md

 Error Handling
 --------------

-Any API exception will be thrown as [ApiException](https://shinesolutions.github.io/cloudmanager-api-clients/python/master/pyaem_cloudmanager_api_client.html#pyaem_cloudmanager_api_client.rest.ApiException) .
+Any API exception will be thrown as ApiException.

     try: